Coping with Anxiety and Depression

 Depression and anxiety are different mental health conditions but they often occur together.
 Depression can occur when you feel intensely sad and helpless for several days or weeks and are unable to live your life normally as a result.
 Anxiety disorders can also keep you from living your life normally, causing you constant worry and fear.

 Studies show people with heart disease are twice as likely to develop depression than those without it.
+Signs of depression include:

 - Sadness or hopelessness

 - Lack of energy

 - Negative thoughts